DannyQuah/DannyQuah.github.io/_posts/2025-05-01-Dealing-with-a-Two-Shock-International-System.md

 documentclass: extarticle
 fontsize: 14pt
 output: pdf_document
-title: 2025-05-01-Dealing-with-a-Two-Shock-World
+title: "Dealing with a Two-Shock International System"
 ---
-###  Dealing with a Two-Shock World
+###  Dealing with a Two-Shock International System

 by
 Danny Quah